 Tweetables: why not share this post?

-- The key to solving communication problems in marriage; seek understanding first.
+- The key to solving communication problems in marriage; seek first to understand before seeking to be understood.
 Tweet that.

 Need a more detailed plan?